-(AQA 7408D)
+(AQA 7582D)

-Physical Education is a new A-level we are hoping to launch next academic year.
-As increasing numbers of students have selected this subject at GCSE, we hope that we will have sufficient interest to run this A-level in 2021.
+Physical Education is an A-level we relaunched last year, as increasing numbers of students have selected this subject at GCSE, the demand for a PE A-level course was clear.

 Physical Education is a practical and rigorous course that covers a range of challenging aspects of sporting performance, physiology, psychology and sport's societal impact.
 This breadth of topics means it ties in well with science subjects as well as humanities.